 Mapping of actionable mutations to histologic subtype domains in lung adenocarcinoma: implications for precision medicine

-GM Wright, Hongdo Do, Jonathan Weiss, NZ Alam, Vivek Rathi, Marzena Walkiewicz, PA Russell, A Dobrovic
+GM Wright, Hongdo Do, Jonathan Weiss, Naveed Z Alam, Vivek Rathi, Marzena Walkiewicz, Thomas John, Prudence A Russell, Alexander Dobrovic

 Oncotarget | Impact Journals | Published : 2014

 Precision medicine depends on the accurate identification of actionable mutations in a tumor sample.
 It is unknown how heterogeneous the distribution of such mutations can be in a tumor.
 Morphological (i.e. histopathological) heterogeneity is well described in lung adenocarcinoma and has been specifically recognized in the most recent official clinico-pathological classification.
 The most predominant subtype present is now used to classify each lung adenocarcinoma.
 No molecular profile exists to explain the intratumoral differences in lung adenocarcinoma morphology, despite the consistently observed association between specific predominant subtypes and poorer survival.
 Given a recent proposa..View full abstract

 Related Projects (1)